 Early Years Pupil Premium (EYPP) was introduced for 3 and 4 year old children in nursery schools in April 2015.
-We receive extra funding of £302 per year for our eligible children.
+We receive extra funding of £353 per year (a rise since 2023 from £302) for our eligible children.
 It has been put in place by the Government to support “disadvantaged” children and narrow the gap between children in receipt of EYPP and those that are not, therefore providing more targeted work.

 Impact and Outcomes